 Persist Original Transactions

 This recommendation is similar to previous one, only applied to wallets instead of explorers.

 Original transactions should be persisted in the UI, even subtly or under an advanced dialog.
 When sending a replacement transaction, a user may still want to have a reference to previously attempted, never-to-confirm transaction in their wallet.

 Persisting original transactions might not always be possible.
 For example, if the wallet is a light client or is not online when an incoming original transaction was broadcast, it might only see the replacement transaction.

 Wallets that support RBF and do not provide block explorer details within the app itself, should link to an RBF-compatible block explorer.
 This will provide a consistent experience for the user as transactions will not “disappear” when transitioning from the RBF-supporting app to the non-RBF-supporting explorer.

 Wallets/Exchanges should consider linking to the block explorer’s “address” page instead of “transaction” page.
 This can simplify the fact that transactions might be replaced/disappear from the explorer while also providing a single reliable link where someone can view the transaction.

 It is preferable that the explorer implement a redirect scheme similar to the one outlined above, however, this is a more user friendly alternative if that option is not available.

 Label Transactions Signaling opt-in RBF

-RBF signaled transactions could be visually labeled both in transaction list and transaction detail screens.
+Transactions signaling RBF could be visually labeled both in transaction list and transaction detail screens.
 Alternatively, RBF-signaling transactions could be the default and NON RBF transactions get an “unbumpable” type label.
 Such a label is most useful for letting a user know which of their transactions are BIP125 replaceable.
 Ultimately, any unconfirmed transaction can be replaced.